alg/api_versioner/README.md

   # A callable object to check version policy.
 It's called with current server version
   # and the requested version from the request header (`client_version_header`).
-  # If the requested version is unsupported, the `Versioner::UnsupportedVersion` error should be raised.
+  # If the requested version is unsupported, the `ApiVersioner::UnsupportedVersion` error should be raised.
-  config.version_policy = Versioner::DefaultPolicy.new
+  config.version_policy = ApiVersioner::DefaultPolicy.new

-  # A callable object to handle the `Versioner::UnsupportedVersion` error in a way
+  # A callable object to handle the `ApiVersioner::UnsupportedVersion` error in a way
   # specific to your application.
 It's called with the error and the configuration.
   # The default implementation renders JSON like below and returns it with error code 400.
-  config.unsupported_version_handler = Versioner::DefaultHandler.new
+  config.unsupported_version_handler = ApiVersioner::DefaultHandler.new
 end
 ```